CoveMB/Laravel-Vue--Boilerplate/README.md

 ```
 docker-compose up --build
 ```

+:warning: Either install new dependencies inside the app container or if you install from host rebuilt the containers :warning:

 Before accessing the project you need to enter the app container
 ```
 docker-compose exec bash